 The Basilica of Our Lady of Aparecida in São Paulo is the second largest church in the world.
 It is only smaller than the Saint Peter’s Basilica in Vatican City.

 The power of the religions in Brazil is also seen in the national holidays.
-Almost 50% of the recess days in Brazil are Christian holidays.
+Almost 50% of the days off in Brazil are Christian holidays.
 Among those, we can point out Our Lady of Aparecida Day on October 12th, Good Friday, and the Feast of Corpus Christi.

 Cities also have their own Christian holidays.
 In Rio de Janeiro for example, we celebrate Saint George day on April 23rd.